Skip to Content Skip to Footer

 FAQs

-• The concerts are held in Edwards Hall at the University of Rhode Island, located at 64 Upper College Road in Kingston, Rhode Island.
+• During our 38th season, all concerts will be held at the Fine Arts Center at the University of Rhode Island, located at 105 Upper College Road in Kingston, Rhode Island.
 Click here for information about parking and accessibility.

 • Tickets are available at the door, but we highly encourage patrons to purchase tickets in advance in order to shorten the ticketing process.
 Purchase tickets via our Events & Tickets page.